 - Youth Manager at the Volunteer Center of Sonoma County, which engaged more than 800 teens a year in community service and education about social and environmental issues.

 - Ghostwriter of the autobiography of a Polish Holocaust survivor who fought as a partisan in the forests of Belarus.

 Asher has served as a consultant to a number of other nonprofit organizations.
-He currently serves on the board of Transition United States and the Executive Committee of the New Economy Network.
+He currently serves on the board of Transition United States.
 Asher was born in the Netherlands, and has lived in Israel, Massachusetts, Pennsylvania, Oregon, Connecticut, Colorado, and California.
 He currently lives in Santa Rosa, California with his wife and two children.
 Asher received his B.A. in Creative Writing from The Colorado College.

 Barbara spent many years as a corporate finance and accounting professional in Bay area firms, primarily in the telecommunications industry.
 In the past few years she has focused on finance and accounting in non-profit organizations, both as staff and as a Board member.
 She holds an MBA from Harvard Business School and a BA from the University of Cincinnati.
 She and her husband live in San Rafael where she is active in her neighborhood association and local non-profit groups which emphasize local sustainability and biodiversity preservation.